 There is simply no way to compare this focusing rack with those designed as photographic accessories that I have seen in my entire career.
 The Zeiss rack is extremely solid, extremely smooth, extremely precise and extremely versatile.
 It can easily hold any of the lenses I own, including a 300 mm f/2.8 (I don't really have a practical reason for doing so, but this rack can take it and more).
-With reasonable care, this type of focusing rack will last much longer than I do.
+With reasonable care, this type of focusing rack will last much longer than me.

 There is only one problem with this rack.
 It is extremely heavy, and putting it in my camera bag for using it in the field would effectively double the total weight of the macro equipment.
 It would also force me to carry along my heaviest tripod and head.
 In the studio, where weight is not a problem (and actually dampens any vibration), I am forced to use it atop my heaviest three-axes head and a heavy tripod.
 I would not risk using it on a ballhead, because its weight would force me to strain myself all the time to avoid the head and camera equipment from tipping in all directions whenever the head lock is released (and no ballhead would be able to carry this suddenly unbalanced load when unlocked).
 With a three-axes head, I only have to worry about one direction at a time.

-Several other models of photographic focusing racks are available.
+Several other models of photographic focusing racks are available: